Devils Forward Brian Boyle Diagnosed with Chronic Myeloid Leukemia

 Devils Forward Brian Boyle Diagnosed with Chronic Myeloid LeukemiaSeptember 19, 2017

-The New Jersey Devils announced Tuesday that center Brian Boyle has been diagnosed with chronic myeloid leukemia.
+The New Jersey Devils announced Tuesday that center Brian Boyle was diagnosed with chronic myeloid leukemia.

-Despite the diagnosis, the 32-year-old kept his focus on the team and the first game of the season.
+The 32-year-old said he's focused on the first game of the season.

 "My mindset is on Oct.
-7. I don’t like missing games.
+7. I don't like missing games.
 I feel as close to normal as you can feel," Boyle said, per the team's Twitter account.
-"We have a good plan of attack and I look forward to getting on the ice and playing."
+"We have a good plan of attack, and I look forward to getting on the ice and playing."

-Boyle had missed practices this week for what was announced as a "personal issue," per Andrew Gross of the Record.
+Boyle had missed practice for what was described as a "personal issue," per Andrew Gross of the Record.

-Amanda Stein of the team's official site provided more details on the condition:
+Amanda Stein of the team's official site provided more details:

 Amanda Stein @amandacstein